 Christ School is more than a handsome, historic mountain campus with stone buildings.
 It is a real community, and it is the people that make this community work.
-Students live with, and are mentored by skilled, enthusiastic, and caring faculty and dedicated administrators.
+Students live with and are mentored by skilled, enthusiastic, and caring faculty and dedicated administrators.
 You can't help but feel the rapport when you hear the laughter between faculty and students.
-Faculty at Christ School do not just choose a job, they choose a way of life, and their life.
-And the school's mission, is helping educate boys in mind, body, and spirit.
+Faculty at Christ School do not just choose a job, they choose a way of life.
+The school's mission is helping educate boys in mind, body, and spirit.

 Through the faculty advisor system, each student is paired with a faculty member who serves as his primary counselor, advocate, and personal resource involving all aspects of school life.
 In small groups (5-6 boys), and through contact on a regular basis, faculty members and students share information about goals, challenges and accomplishments.
 A student can expect his advisor to to know him well and to be available to talk with him regularly or when special circumstances arise.

 Faculty and students have always been responsible for the general upkeep of Christ School’s campus, and it is the school’s expectation that all current members of the Christ School Community will take pride in continuing that tradition.
 Seniors work as team leaders to help underclassmen not only complete their campus chores, but also understand that work is both necessary and rewarding.